Running an MQTT Kafka broker

 Tl;Dr

-cookbook using this install script.
+Download and run the Zilla mqtt.kafka.broker cookbook.
 It will start Zilla and everything you need for this guide.

-Alternatively, download mqtt.kafka.broker and follow the README
+Download mqtt.kafka.broker and follow the README yourself.

 Prerequisites